Glossary of English-language idioms derived from baseball: pitch a shutout

 To not allow an opponent any wins.
 In baseball, a shutout occurs when a pitcher does not allow the opponent any runs."The Republican Party pitched a shutout in the South in 2000 and 2004".

 play ball

 To get going, or to start.
 Before every baseball game, and after a dead ball situation such as a foul ball or a time-out, the umpire traditionally shouts "play ball" in order to (re-)start the game.
 AHDI dates this usage to the late 19th century.
 An alternative meaning, "to cooperate", is not explicitly connected to baseball by ADHI, but is so derived by the Cambridge Dictionary of American Idioms.

 "'Eight U.S. attorneys who did not play ball with the political agenda of this administration were dropped from the team,' said Senate Democratic Whip Dick Durbin of Illinois".

 play softball

 To ask easy questions.
 Perhaps the opposite of playing hardball (baseball) or throwing difficult or probing questions at a respondent.

-in a pickle

-To be caught in a tough spot.
-See rundown.